 Rick's Free Auto Repair Advice

-Coolant versus antifreeze — the real difference
+Coolant versus antifreeze — the difference is small but important

 ©, 2022 Rick Muscoplat